 If you have questions, please contact Graduate Student Life at email@example.com.

 Proposals may request up to $2000 per year (or $3000 for two years) to support the graduate experience in appropriate and creative ways.
 Contact Mimi Beck with questions at (574) 631-1221 or firstname.lastname@example.org.

 Who Can Apply

-Any graduate student or group of graduate students interested in enriching the graduate experience can apply.
-Student groups should apply on behalf of a larger set of constituencies or in partnership with other groups, not simply to fund their own activities or events specific to a single academic department.
-(For example, if students in the Physics Department host a social exclusively for Physics students, or the Chinese Friendship Association hosted an event exclusively for Chinese students, these would not be eligible for grant funding.)
+Any graduate student or group of graduate students interested in enriching the Notre Dame graduate student experience can apply.
+Student groups should apply on behalf of a larger audience or in partnership with other groups, not to fund their own activities or events specific to a single academic department.
+(For example, if students in the Physics Department want to host a social only for Physics students, or if the Chinese Friendship Association wants to host an event exclusively for Chinese students, these would not be eligible for grant funding.)

-If you have an interest in improving student life for graduate students and are willing to work on your ideas, a grant offers financial support to do so.
+If you have an interest in improving student life for graduate students and are willing to put in the work to make your idea a reality, a Grad Life Grant offers financial support to do so.

 How to Apply